Home

 Diminished Value Claims: Pennsylvania

-If you were in an auto accident caused by another person in the state of Pennsylvania, you have a right to file a diminished value claim.
-Even with the best repair work, it’s simply not worth the same amount that it was before.
-Fortunately, you can recover this lost value through a diminished value claim if you weren’t at-fault.
+If you were in an auto accident caused by another person in Pennsylvania, you have a right to file a diminished value claim.
+This type of claim helps you recover your automobile's lost value after an accident that wasn't your fault.

 Statute of Limitations: 2 years